 Staining the membrane with a total protein stain provides an added quality control benefit, allowing verification that membrane transfer was complete and free of artifacts.
 With this very simple workflow, images for the protein(s) of interest and total protein are automatically aligned, avoiding the need resize and align images captured at different times.

-Use the links below to give AzureRed a try for your next Western blot.
-While you’re here, check out our brochure for the complete overview of the total protein stain options available from Azure.
-For how to perform Accurate Western Blot Normalization with AzureRed Fluorescent Protein Stain, this application note is also available.
-Cheers!
+While you’re here, check out this brochure for a complete overview of available total protein stain options.
+For more on how to perform accurate Western blot normalization using AzureRed Fluorescent Protein Stain, check out this application note.
+Cheers for now.

 Shop Total Protein Stains

 - Moritz CP.
 Tubulin or not tubulin: heading toward total protein staining as loading control in Western blots.
 Proteomics.
 2017;17:1600189.